 - Easier-to-find study groups with students who share your academic program and interests.

-- Being just a short walk away from the dining halls, where you can socialize with your neighbors.
+- Being just a short walk away from the community spaces and dining halls, where you can socialize with your neighbors.

-- Social and educational programming at your fingertips.
+- Fun social and educational events at your fingertips.

 View a map of campus (PDF) to see where everything is located.